Get a property report and suburb profile for any property in Doonside

 Doonside suburb profile

 Doonside is a suburban area located in the Greater Western Sydney region, approximately 40km from Sydney's CBD.
-Known for its family-friendly environment, Doonside offers a mix of residential housing, including traditional homes and newer developments.
-The suburb is well-serviced by public transport, with a train station providing easy access to the city and surrounding areas.
-Doonside is home to several parks and recreational facilities, including the popular Nurragingy Reserve, which offers picnic areas, walking trails, and a tranquil setting for outdoor activities.
-Its community-oriented atmosphere and convenient amenities make Doonside an appealing choice for families and individuals seeking a suburban lifestyle.
+Known for its family-friendly environment, Doonside offers a mix of residential housing, including both older homes and newer developments.
+The suburb is well-serviced by public transport, with its own train station providing easy access to the city and surrounding areas.
+Doonside is home to several parks and recreational facilities, including the popular Nurragingy Reserve, which offers picnic areas, walking trails, and a Chinese garden.
+Its community-focused atmosphere and convenient amenities make Doonside an appealing choice for families and individuals seeking a suburban lifestyle.

 Doonside property market performance

-Doonside's property market has experienced notable growth over the past 12 months, with house values increasing by 12.5%.
-The current median house price stands at $1.145 million.
-The unit market, however, remains largely inactive, with no significant change in median value and only one unit sold in the past year.
+Doonside’s property market has experienced significant growth in house values over the past 12 months, with a 14.6% increase, bringing the median house price to $1.13 million.
+The unit market, however, has remained stagnant with no change in median value, reflecting limited activity in this sector.

 In the rental market, house rents have increased by 3.3% over the last 12 months, with an average rent of $620.
-Units have seen a more substantial rent increase of 9%, with an average rent of $545, suggesting a growing interest in rental units despite the stagnant sales market.
+Units have seen a more substantial rent increase of 5.8%, averaging $529, despite the limited sales activity in this segment.

 HousesUnits